alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 <a name="googledeepdream"></a>
-### Evaluating 2D google deep dream
+## Google Deep Dream
+DeepDream is an experiment that visualizes the patterns learned by a neural network.
+Similar to when a child watches clouds and tries to interpret random shapes, DeepDream over-interprets and enhances the patterns it sees in an image.
+It does so by forwarding an image through the network, then calculating the gradient of the image with respect to the activations of a particular layer.
+The image is then modified to increase these activations, enhancing the patterns seen by the network, and resulting in a dream-like image.
+This process was dubbed "Inceptionism".
 This is Google's implementation of deep dream that is used for their web UI.

+### Dream with all the neurons
 This code allows you to augment an input image with the learned features of each neuron in the final layer of a classification neural network.
 Thus, for a single input image, this code generates 143 output images, each using the learned features from a different neuron.
-When using a pertained network, you first need to upload the `inception5_weights.zip` file folder to `/storage` using the notebook tool in the web GUI, and unzip it.
+When using a pre-trained network, you first need to upload the `inception5_weights.zip` file folder to `/storage` using the notebook tool in the web GUI, and unzip it.
 What is nice about using this code in leu of the google web UI is that this code takes in an image of any resolution, and loops through each node in the final layer of the provided classification network, so you can view the dreamed features for 143 different neurons!

 2D deep dream Docker container image: